flipthedog/py-sdr-fm/README.md

 # Limitations
 This audio stream is mono only, and depending on computation speed, it might not be able to keep up with the audio stream.
+Mess around with the samplerate and samplesize to see how it impacts audioquality, but it might introduce buffering as the processor can't keep up with the signal!

 # Equipment used:
 1. Raspberry Pi Model 4B